 VESSA leave is absence to address issues arising from being a victim of domestic violence, dating violence, sexual assault, or stalking, or having a family or household member who is a victim of domestic or sexual violence.

-Service.
 This leave has no length of service requirement.

-Pay.
 VESSA leave can be taken either without pay or staff may use accrued vacation, personal floating holiday time, Extended Sick Time (if approved by the claims administrator), or Incidental Sick Time to care for him or herself or a family member.
-While Incidental Sick Time is limited to seven calendar days immediately prior to an approved Extended Sick Time absence, there are specific circumstances when a staff member or instrutional faculty member may use up to their annual allowance of Incidental Sick Time.
+While Incidental Sick Time is limited to seven calendar days immediately prior to an approved Extended Sick Time absence, there are specific circumstances when a staff member or instructional faculty member may use up to their annual allowance of Incidental Sick Time.
 These circumstances arise when:

-Return to work.
 At the expiration of an FMLA leave, staff members and instructional faculty members return to the same or an equivalent position as was held when the leave began.

-Extension.
 If the leave of absence extends longer than the approved period, the staff member or instructional faculty member must request an extension from The Hartford prior to the expiration of the FMLA leave.
 If the staff member or instructional faculty member does not return from the leave of absence and does not request an extension, their employment will be subject to termination.